Canon 70D vs 800D

 |17.||Sony RX10||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

-Both the 70D and the 800D have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the 800D have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 70D and 800D can be found, respectively, in the Canon 70D Manual (free pdf) or the online Canon 800D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Canon 800D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.